agi-brain/xuance/docs/source/documents/api/environments/football.rst

     Sends a 'render' command to each subprocess with the specified rendering mode.

+    :param mode:  determine the rendering mode for the visualization
+    :type mode: str
     :return: the rendered images from subprocesses.
     :rtype: np.ndarray